launchableinc/hands-on-lab/HANDSON3.md

  }
 ```

-You can confirm `ExponentiationTest.java` and `MulTest.java` were selected.
+You can confirm the both `ExponentiationTest.java` and `MulTest.java` are selected for testing.

-Finish, this section.
+Finally, merge PR2 to main to complete this section.

-You learned how to see model performance and use it.
-And, you can confirm new test and related test were selected by launchable subset.
+You have learned how to introduce the **subset** command.
+You can confirm that the new test and its related tests were selected by **launchable subset**.

 ___